parsehex/tic-tac-toe/README.md

 - Updated `Fork Me on GitHub` button
 - Fixed:
   - HTML typo
-  - Bug observed in Firefox with the `playAs` dropdown
+  - Bug observed in Firefox with the `playAs` dropdown and `bot` checkbox

 Otherwise, the project is in the same state that it was in 2017.
 All changes have been by hand without the use of AI (or formatting).